 Our long-term goals are to:

-- Increase the number of club training sessions that are on offer once more coaches are available.
+- Increase the number of club training sessions on offer once more coaches are available.

-• Hold competition for sponsors (e.g. a sponsors tournament) and other organisations to enable people to experience the game and increase awareness of the sport.
+- Hold competitions for sponsors (e.g. a sponsors tournament) and other organisations to enable people to experience the game and increase awareness of the sport.